Blueplate (Mullica Hill, NJ)

 Last month, I decided to try BluePlate in Mullica Hill, New Jersey.
 BluePlate is questionable whether it’s a diner, but it was recently voted as the best breakfast in Gloucester County.
-Plus when I checked into the restaurant in Foursquare, it was a classified as a diner.
+Plus when I checked in on Foursquare, it was classified as a diner.
 Most locals consider it a diner, and I don’t argue with that.

 Occasionally, I have to work down the road, so I have wanted to try BluePlate for a while.
 To be honest, I was looking forward to going all week.

 Blueplate is located in an old, rustic house.
 The town of Mullica Hill is a cute town, and many businesses are located in old houses.
 It kept with the same vibe the rest of the town has.

 The inside was well kept, clean and rustic.
 It wasn’t a traditional diner style, but it was nice.
 It resembled more of an upscale or fancy restaurant.